Spantree/okmercury/README.md

 A blatant plagiarism of the [OKCupid Matching Algorithm](http://www.okcupid.com/help/match-percentages) applied to business matchmaking at meetings and conferences.
-For more info, see the [TED Talk](http://ed.ted.com/lessons/inside-okcupid-the-math-of-online-dating-christian-rudder) they released on Valentines Day 2013.
+For more info, see the [TED-Ed Talk](http://ed.ted.com/lessons/inside-okcupid-the-math-of-online-dating-christian-rudder) they released on Valentines
+Day 2013.
+That talk was very directly the inspiration for this project.

 This project was originally part of a [48-hour hackathon](http://mpitechcon.com/hackathon/) sponsored by [Meeting Professionals International](http://www.mpiweb.org/Home).